 Get objective data about patients’ cognitive and psychiatric status in just 10 minutes.

-Cognitive Impairment Screener™ (CIS) is a brief, computerized cognitive impairment screening tool that helps you confidently identify individuals who need further assessment for neurocognitive deficits and mental illnesses.
+Cognitive Impairment Screener™ (CIS) is a brief, computerized neuro-cog testing tool that helps you confidently identify individuals, ages 18-80, who need further assessment for neurocognitive deficits and mental illnesses.

 Add Cognitive Impairment Screener (CIS) to your practice for $10 per test.